BinaryGamer/csesoc-edu-wsl-install-guide/guide.md

 Additionally, how can we make this WSL installation communicate with our CSE computer for us?
 You can find out all about that in the [SSH FS mounting guide](https://abiram.me/cse-sshfs) by Abiram.
 While it shares the same name as the VSCode extension, SSH FS mounting is a more advanced method, which fixes VSCode's issue where more powerful extensions won't work when using VSCode SSH FS.

-Thanks for reading this guide, I hope it was useful, if you find any errors or have any recommendations, please email me at <a href="mailto:liam.smith@csesoc.org.au">liam.smith@csesoc.org.au</a>.
+Thanks for reading this guide, I hope it was useful.
+If you find any errors or have any recommendations, please email me at <a href="mailto:liam.smith@csesoc.org.au">liam.smith@csesoc.org.au</a>.